 - Some of the most common symptoms of hormone imbalances include unexplained weight gain, fatigue, insomnia, and changes in hair, skin, and nails.

-- Root causes of hormonal imbalances include compromised gut health, high inflammation, and excessive stress.
+- Root causes of hormonal imbalances include compromised gut health, high inflammation, and high stress levels.

-- Natural ways to balance your hormones include eating anti-inflammatory fats, getting adequate sleep, and using supplements to fill in any nutritional gaps related to gut health and vitamin D levels.
+- Natural ways to balance your hormones include eating anti-inflammatory polyunsaturated fats, getting adequate sleep, and using supplements to fill in any nutritional gaps related to gut health and vitamin D levels.